sid030sid/onchain-decentralized-identity-manager/README.md

 5. Enhanced security due to back up DIDs that may be useful for DID revocery (Future Work: DID revovery with ODIM)
 6. ODIM additionally acts as public registry of DIDs and wallet addresses (Future Work: ODIM based [decentralized public key infrastructure](https://arxiv.org/abs/2406.11511))

+## GitHub Actions
+This repo uses the following GitHub Actions:
+1. On push of every commit the tests in folder `test` are run.

 ## Future Work:
 1. Enhance privacy